 Does a Short Sale Count as a Foreclosure on Your Credit Report?

 No, they look different.
-A Foreclosure gets a unique credit reporting language and stays on for 7 years from the date of the delinquency, while a Short Sale leaves a mark that shows the account was settled or ‘ paid for in full, albeit less than the full balance’.
+A foreclosure carries its own credit reporting code and stays on your report for seven years from the date of first delinquency, while a short sale is reported as an account settled for less than the full balance.
 Both are negative marks, but in most cases, creditors reviewing your credit history will consider a short sale, which was settled, as less serious than a full foreclosure.
 This difference influences the pool of lenders from whom you can borrow and the time it will take for you to start rebuilding.

 What Is the Downside of a Short Sale for the Seller?